 Students who withdraw from the college or leave the college without filing for a leave of absence will lose their scholarship.

 Students who are eligible for college waivers (GNSH, Family Tuition Waiver, etc.) may also be eligible for a need based D’Youville Grant.
-The combined awards cannot exceed the cost of tuition.
-This does not apply to those veteran students receiving the Yellow Ribbon or veteran's waiver.

 For Canadian students, the 20% discount/waiver pertains to tuition only (no fees, or room and board) and is applied to your bill AFTER all other D'Youville grants and scholarships are credited to your bill.